 HISKA MISSION STATEMENT

-“Bringing rural communities together to inspire breakthroughs in the narrative around suicide, empower young people to achieve positive self-development and deliver support programs that build solid foundations for lasting resilience, positive life choices, healing and wellness.”
+“Bringing rural communities together to empower and inspire young people to achieve self-development and deliver projects that support families and build solid foundations for lasting resilience and wellness.”

 You can hear our radio interview on 3MFM here.

 About Kim (Zac's mum)

 Kim spent over twenty years as a Registered Nurse and has developed a very unique way of connecting with people.
 For decades, her friendly and intuitive nature has attracted many people in need of an understanding and supportive ear to listen to their stories.
 Kim has complemented her nursing skills by completing a number of qualifications in a range of therapies, including Bowen.

 Kim has endured a tragedy that no parent ever expects happen.
 To her credit, she has worked very hard to navigate the emotional devastation that resulted from her son’s passing.
 Kim engaged the support of a counsellor and an intuitive healer, the latter who’s methods worked extremely well in helping her cope.
 Kim will never get over what has occurred, however she is determined to move forward with her life and dedicate herself to helping young people, parents and families in similar circumstances.
 Kim is passionate about honouring her son’s legacy and vision by ensuring HISKA provides effective assistance not only to kids, but to all people in rural communities needing support for a range of issues, especially suicide.